 What are the best things to do in Havana?
 Is Havana safe for a solo traveller?
 Is it easy to be a backpacker in Havana Cuba?
 Havana is one of the most unique cities on the planet.
 It’s grand buildings from Spanish colonialism in South America.
 Echoes of Stalinist architecture from Russia.
 Vibrant tastes of the Caribbean and a complex economical situation that makes Havana unique.
 It’s storied history with America has lent it’s eclectic retro cars while Russian relations have left an independent communist pride.
-Cuba is a difficult place to understand the first time you come here, even for the most seasoned backpacker.
+If you’re visiting Havana Cuba for the first time it can be confusing, even for the most seasoned backpacker.
 But it is possible to visit Havana on a budget as a backpacker.
+Here are some of the best places to visit in Havana, Cuba.

 Where to get WiFi in Havana